deeksha1996rlp/deeksha1996rlp/README.md

 ## Hi there 👋
+- 🔭 I’m currently a student in UCD studing my Masters in Project Management
+- 🌱 I’m currently learning Project Management
+- 👯 I’m looking to collaborate on Project Management
 <!--
 **deeksha1996rlp/deeksha1996rlp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.